aidanstansfield/macadder/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get it up and running.

+#### Edit Source
+First, you need to edit the source code to suit your environment.
+##### Configuration
+All configuration variables can be found in `config.py`.
+Edit these to suit.
+##### Authentication
+If you don't want to use LDAP Authentication, then change the `auth` function in `app.py` to suit your desires.

 #### For Docker: